LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/mystery-draft.md

 No pressure, no expectations - just good times with good company.
 Bring your holiday spirit and sense of adventure as we close out the year with this festive celebration of Quidditch!

+**Special Thanks to Our Sponsor**: This event's prizes are generously sponsored by skipper13!
+Each player on the winning team will receive $5.

 ## Event Details

 - **Date:** Saturday, December 28th, 2024